AliFuladi/quantum-portfolio-optimization-wiser2025/README.md

 On this small test case:

-The classical solver reliably finds a portfolio on the upper part of the sampled efficient frontier and does so very quickly.
+- The classical solver reliably finds a portfolio on the upper part of the sampled efficient frontier and does so very quickly.

-QAOA:
+- QAOA:

-Often matches the classical solution exactly (same assets, same risk/return).
+   - Often matches the classical solution exactly (same assets, same risk/return).

-Sometimes returns a slightly different feasible portfolio with a very similar risk–return profile.
+   - Sometimes returns a slightly different feasible portfolio with a very similar risk–return profile.

-This is consistent with the behaviour of variational quantum algorithms on NISQ-style simulators: they can approximate good solutions to combinatorial problems and, with the right encoding and penalties, stay close to the classical optimum.
+- This is consistent with the behaviour of variational quantum algorithms on NISQ-style simulators: they can approximate good solutions to combinatorial problems and, with the right encoding and penalties, stay close to the classical optimum.

 This project is deliberately modest in scope: it is a proof of concept that shows how to wire together:

-real market data,
+1. real market data,

-a simple Markowitz-style model,
+2. a simple Markowitz-style model,

-QUBO encoding, and
+3. QUBO encoding,

-a hybrid quantum–classical solver pipeline.
+4. a hybrid quantum–classical solver pipeline.

 From here, natural next steps would be to experiment with more realistic constraints, different cost functions, and larger universes of assets as quantum hardware and algorithms improve.

 ```makefile
 ::contentReference[oaicite:0]{index=0}
 ```